mbernier/bdfs_sheet/README.md

 ## To Add:

 To do:
-1. Test out creating a GoogleSheet source class and Google Sheet Destination class a Does this make the code a little cleaner from a read vs write perspective?
-    a.
-If so, create migration classes for moving data from a source to a destination -- see Migration Classes below
-        a.
-Should we consider loading the destination data into the destination class before pulling the data from source and merging, so there can be some comparisons and skip-work?
 1. Simplify some defaults:
     a.
 Spreadsheet classes: for both Source/Destination modify to pull in a default Worksheet class if one isn't written in the child-class's definition
     a.
 Worksheet class: for both Source/Destination modify to pull in a default row class if one isn't written in the child-class's definition